Yash-op7/Javascript/crash course.md

 ## related to Classes:
 - `constructor`: This is a special method that is automatically called when a new object is instantiated using new.
 It’s similar to the constructors in C++ or Python.
 - An instance's `.__proto__` (or `Object.getPrototypeOf(instance)`) points to the constructor's prototype obj.
 This prototype object contains methods but does not include instance-specific properties.
+> Nuances:
+- JavaScript doesn't have true classes like C++ or Java.
+Classes in JS are just functions under the hood and follow prototypal inheritance.
+- `this` behavior: Inside methods, this refers to the instance.
+Be mindful of losing the this context when passing class methods as callbacks or event listeners (more on that later).
+## related to Inheritance:
+- `extends`: Establishes inheritance.
+- `super()`: Calls the parent class constructor.
+Must be called before accessing this in the child constructor.
+- If no constructor is provided in the child class, JavaScript automatically calls `super()` with the same arguments as the parent constructor.
+>Nuances
+- Method Overriding: Child classes can override parent class methods, but calling super.methodName() allows access to the parent’s implementation.

 ![alt text](image-3.png)